Cvikli/AISHApp/README.md

    ```
 4. Open [http://localhost:3000](http://localhost:3000) in your browser

+## TODO
+- [ ] Don't remove the project_path if new conversation selected
+- [ ] History visually not appealing
+- [ ] error print isn't a message and it can cause problem like user, user sequence... also it can go visual glitch till it isn't resolved as it is attached to wrong object intead of messages

 ## Contributing

 Contributions are welcome.
 Please feel free to submit a Pull Request.